Bill C-319: better financial support for seniors

 Source: SSQ Insurance

 Note: This blog post is provided for information purposes only.
 It is not a substitute for professional legal, financial or fiscal advice.
 For advice specific to your personal situation, always speak with your advisor.
-SSQ, Life Insurance Company Inc. cannot be held responsible for any decision made as a result of reading this blog post.
+Beneva Inc. cannot be held responsible for any decision made as a result of reading this blog post.

-Life, health and accident insurance, and investment and retirement products are offered by SSQ Insurance and are distributed by the financial security advisors of SSQ Financial Services Firm, a subsidiary of SSQ Insurance.
+Life, health and accident insurance, and investment and retirement products are offered by Beneva and are distributed by the financial security advisors of Beneva Inc., Financial Services Firm.